toan-au/PP1_2018/README.md

 #### Installing dependencies

-Navigate into your working directory from the terminal or bash Run the command: npm run setup
+Navigate into your working directory from the terminal or bash.
+Run the command: `npm run setup`
-Wait as npm installs all required packages for the project on both the front and backend apps
+Wait as npm installs all required packages for the project on both the front and back-end apps.

 #### Setting up keys files